cognix-labs/promptlab/samples/quickstart/README.md

 prompt_description = "A prompt for generating feedback on essays" system_prompt = "You are a helpful assistant who can provide feedback on essays." user_prompt = """The essay topic is - <essay_topic>.
                The submitted essay is - <essay>
                Now write feedback on this essay.""" prompt_template = PromptTemplate(name=prompt_name, description=prompt_description, system_prompt=system_prompt, user_prompt=user_prompt)
 pt = pl.asset.create(prompt_template)
 ```

 Here, `<essay_topic>` and `<essay>` are placeholders that will be replaced with real data before sending to the LLM.
 PromptLab will search the dataset for columns with these exact names and use their values to replace the corresponding placeholders.
-Ensure that the dataset contains columns named `essay_topic` and `essay` to avoid errors.
+Ensure that the dataset contains columns named `essay_topic` and `essay`.

 ![PromptLab Studio](../../img/studio-pt.png)